-6.2.4 Contingent lease payments
+6.2.4 Variable lease payments

-Contingent lease payments can be an example of a legal or constructive obligation that is recognised as a liability.
-If a lease provides for contingent payments based on the lessee achieving a certain level of annual sales, an obligation can arise in the interim periods of the financial year before the required annual level of sales has been achieved, if that required level of sales is expected to be achieved and the entity, therefore, has no realistic alternative but to make the future lease payment (IAS 34.B7).
+Variable lease payments based on sales can be an example of a legal or constructive obligation that is recognised as a liability.
+If a lease provides for variable payments based on the lessee achieving a certain level of annual sales, an obligation can arise in the interim periods of the financial year before the required annual level of sales has been achieved, if that required level of sales is expected to be achieved and the entity, therefore, has no realistic alternative but to make the future lease payment (IAS 34.B7).